-Author Tags: 1850-1900, Biography, Women
+Author Tags: 1850-1900, Biography, Literary Landmarks, Women

 Thora Kerr Illing’s biography of Nellie Cashman (1845-1925), Gold Rush Queen: The Extraordinary Life of Nellie Cashman (TouchWood $18.95) recalls this unorthodox, rugged and beautiful woman who was also a miner, entrepreneur and philanthropist.
 She lived and prospered in some of the toughest boomtowns from California and Arizona to Cassiar and Alaska, setting up restaurants, boarding houses and general stores.
-She gave away much of her earnings to support the building of hospitals and churches, nursing the sick and feeding the hungry.
+A lifelong Catholic, she gave away much of her earnings to support the building of hospitals and churches, nursing the sick and feeding the hungry.

 Born in 1845 in County Cork, Ireland, Cashman emigrated with her daughters and was reputedly advised to go west, to San Francisco, by General Ulysses S. Grant.
 Also known as Nellie Pioche and Irish Nellie, she opened a combination saloon and boarding house at Dease Lake in 1874.
 At 77, she earned the title of champion musher of the North.
 She died in the St. Joseph's Hospital in Victoria from double pneumonia in 1925.
 A 29-cent stamp was issued by the U.S. Postal Service in 1994 and Tombstone, Arizona, annual celebrates Nellie Cashman Day on August 23.
 Her grave can be found in Victoria’s Ross Bay Cemetery.